Umbrella Company in Croatia

 Step 5: Pay any tax liabilities within 15 days of receipt of the annual tax assessment.

-Guide for filing tax returns in Croatian available here.
+Guide for filing tax returns in Croatian available here(link is external).

 Tax Figures in Croatia

 |Tax-free Threshold in Croatia||None|

 |Notes||Income tax is increased by municipal surcharges ranging from 0% to 18% which are levied on personal income by the local government.
 The highest rate of 18% applies in Zagreb.|